Stephen Curry Humbly Says He's 'Not Flawless,' but His Game 4 Was Beyond Cocky

 The feats of athletic achievement are one thing.
 The effortlessness is another.

 Watch Russell Westbrook play and he looks like he's really, really trying.
-He tries so much that, occasionally, you want to put a hand on his shoulder and say, "It's gonna be alright, man."
+He tries so much that, occasionally, you want to put a hand on his shoulder and say, "It's gonna be all right, man."

 Michael Jordan used to stick his tongue out when he was about to do something highlight-worthy.
 Kobe did that thing where he jutted out his chin and snarled.

-Curry plays basketball the way some people bag groceries, though I have not personally witnessed anyone behind-the-back pass my box of cereal quite yet.
+Curry plays basketball the way some people bag groceries, though I have not personally witnessed anyone behind-the-back-pass my box of cereal quite yet.
 That's why we were so appalled when he threw his mouthpiece into the stands during the Finals last year.
 Steph Curry doesn't lose his cool, even when it gets hard.

 The truth is, until the Finals, everything is perfunctory for this Warriors team.
 Can we blame Curry for his swagger when a third straight trip to the Finals has the air of inevitability we usually reserve for such mundane daily events as the rising of the sun or morning traffic in Los Angeles?

 It's unfair for fans and pundits to expect any less from our greatest athletes.
-Curry's feeling himself and rightfully so.
+Curry's feeling himself, and rightfully so.

 Dave Schilling is a writer at large for Bleacher Report.
 Follow him on Twitter at @dave_schilling.